vuejs/vuefire/packages/documentation/docs/vuexfire/querying.md

 ## Filtering

-Cloudstore has many more features regarding filtering than RTDB but here is a basic filtering using one field with both databases:
+Firestore has many more features regarding filtering than RTDB but here is a basic filtering using one field with both databases:

 <FirebaseExample>